Kushal-55/chemical_toxicity_prediction_challenge/README.md

 # chemical_toxicity_prediction_challenge

+How to run the file -
+There are three ways to execute the toxicity_prediction_challenge.ipynb file.

+- Locally : The data and code can be downloaded from this github repository and run on a local IDE or Jupyter Notebook.
   System setup and Requirement -

   Programming-Language: Python

   Python package requirements:
   (Following packages can be installed using "pip", for e.g., "pip install pandas") pandas numpy scikit-learn statistics xgboost

-Steps to run the file -

-The data and code can be downloaded from this github reporsitory

-The https://github.com/Kushal-55/chemical_toxicity_prediction_challenge/blob/main/toxicity_prediction_challenge.ipynb file can be downloaded locally and run.

-The file also has a google colab link and can be executed on google colab.
+- The file also has a google colab link and can be executed on google colab.

-The third option to run the file is to downloaded the files, upload them to google Colab and run them
+- The third option to run the file is to downloaded the files, upload them to google Colab and run them

+##What if the file does not run?

+One can change the train and test file location to run the file successfully.